Guardiola31337/guardiola31337.github.io/_posts/2015-11-3-clean-architecture-part-2.md

 ---
 layout: post
 title: What is all this Clean Architecture jibber-jabber about? - Part 2
+summary: In this post, we are going to mention some layered architectures, explaining what they have in common and their advantages and disadvantages.
+Furthermore, we'll go deeper, describing Hexagonal Architecture and comment some of its potential downsides.
 ---

 In the last [post](http://pguardiola.com/blog/clean-architecture-part-1), we walked through the _Clean_ part, giving a summary of some concepts that you should know if you wish to write _well-crafted code_.